hypertrace/hypertrace-docs-website/src/pages/docs/getting-started/instrumentation.md

         )
 ```

-So, Now we have flask apps and we know the flow, how should we deply our apps?
+Now we have Flask apps and we know the application flow.
+How should we deploy our app?

-Let's create a dockerfile which will help us to build docker container to run the app!
+Let's create a Dockerfile which will help us to build a Docker container to run the app!

 ```python
 From python:3.7